tfausak/rattletrap/README.markdown

 Rattletrap is also available as [a Docker image][].

 To build Rattletrap from source, install [Stack][].
-Then run `stack --resolver nightly install rattletrap`.
+Then run `stack --resolver lts-14.25 install rattletrap`.

 ## Replays